+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

 - 1. Painting: composition in any chosen painting media limited to individual needs and sensibility. - 2.
-Sculpture: Compositional exercises in relief with various materials (clay, plaster, wood, metal, etc) or carving or assembling in wood and stone. - 3.
-Graphics(Printmaking): Etching or lithography or Serigraphy.
+Graphics (Printmaking): Etching or lithography or Serigraphy.
 Silk screen printing: Principles of stencil printing preparing drawing for stencil.
-Preparing frame for printing working with glue tusche for printing. - 4.
-Applied Art: Poster for Public welfares and print medias.
-Photography and Photojournalism: Indoor, outdoor photography and darkroom practice.
-Photo features, photo essays.
+Preparing frame for printing working with glue tusche for printing. - 3.
+Applied Art: Printing type setting: Knowledge of point system.
+Recognition of type faces.
+Reading of layout.
+Composing practice, printing. - 4.
+Photography: Indoor, outdoor photography and darkroom practice.
+Photofeatures, Photo essays.